thezainfaruqi/LandingPage/README.md

-This project is a practice landing page layout designed using Flexbox .
-The goal is to experiment and learn the power of CSS Flexbox for building responsive and adaptive layouts.
-This is not a real, functional landing page , but rather a mock-up that showcases different layout techniques, such as centering, alignment, and distribution of elements .
-It's a great way to dive deeper into Flexbox and enhance front-end development skills .
+# Flexbox Landing Page Layout (Practice Project)

+This is a simple landing page layout built using **HTML** and **CSS Flexbox**.
+The goal was to practice real-world layout techniques with Flexbox, focusing on responsive design and clean structure.

+## Features

+- Responsive layout using only Flexbox (no frameworks)
+- Centered and aligned sections
+- Clean and organized file structure
+- Mobile-friendly design

+## Tech Used

+- HTML5
+- CSS3 (Flexbox)

+## How to View

+1. Clone the repo:

+2. Open `index.html` in your browser.

+## Notes

+- This is a mock layout — it’s not connected to any backend or real service.
+- Created to improve frontend layout and Flexbox skills.